 Acer palmatum Shojo no mai is a variegated upright cultivar with pink and cream color on green leaves.
 Throughout the spring and summer the ratio of pink and cream changes.
 So at any one time the dominance of color makes the maple appear more cream colored or more pink in color.
 Fall color is orange to crimson.
 Shojo no mai displays changing leaf color from spring through fall and it is a great focal point for a garden.

-Limited availability – I sold out last year, but I now have 1 gallon Shojo no mai maples that will be ready in April/May 2019.
+Limited availability – I sold out last year, but I now have a few 1 gallon Shojo no mai maples and a few 2 gallon maples.

-The first photo of Shojo no mai shows the beautiful variegated foliage of the summer.
-The next two photos show variegated leaves during summer and finally the last photo shows the beginning of fall color – scarlet red.
-First and last photos courtesy of Buchholz Nursery.
+The first two photos show the beautiful variegated foliage of the summer.
+The last photo shows fall color – scarlet red courtesy of Buchholz Nursery.